debricked/debricked-cli/README.md

 DEBRICKED_PASSWORD=your debricked password
 ```
 2. Run tests!
 You can now run the tests locally by executing `./localTest.sh` in your terminal.

+#### Configure for development in PHPStorm

+1. Build docker container for development using `docker build -t debricked-cli-dev --target=dev`
+2. Run `composer install` inside a started container with a volume mount to `$PWD` and a suitable `--user uid:gid` flag to install dependencies.
+3. Configure PHP storm with a remote PHP interpreter pointing to `debricked-cli-dev`,

 ### Best practises
 We try to follow Symfony's best practises as much as possible when developing.
 You can read more about them here